 The painting is set in a new custom-made reproduction of a seventeenth-century Dutch auricular frame, of a more elaborate design than the auricular mirror frame above the young woman in the painting.
 This frame was made and graciously donated to the Museum by John Davies Framing Ltd of London.

-The Conservation Department page on this site is funded under the Entente sur le développement culturel de Montréal of the Ville de Montréal and the Ministère de la Culture et des Communications du Québec.
-This project is also part of the implementation of measure 41 of Quebec’s digital culture plan.
+The Conservation Department page on this site is funded by the Ministère de la Culture et des Communications du Québec as part of the implementation of measure 41 of Quebec’s digital culture plan and by the Ville de Montréal under the Entente sur le développement culturel de Montréal.